 While you want to see demonstrated experience from the web developers you hire, don’t discount other experience that isn’t visible on a web portfolio.

 Anyone who wants to become a web developer must understand how software engineers and planners prepare.
 Web developers do much of their work before ever touching their tools.

 Tech industry professionals understand there’s more to being software developers than using markup languages, responsive design, a user-friendly interface, or database technology.

 Those are tools and techniques.

 While you want to know your web developers have and use good tools, they need to be capable business analysts who listen to your needs, understand specific requirements and create a plan to complete the project and maintain it to continue serving their clients.

 Ask about their process from start to finish.

 2: What’s your area of specialty?

 Some people solely work on WordPress sites.
 Others may have more than one platform to offer.
-There are teams that like mobile app development and others that work on e-commerce sites.
+Some teams like mobile app development, and others work on e-commerce sites.

-Good web developers won't accept a client engagement when they know they have a better chance of failure than success.
-As you speak with web developers, you'll find people with different specialties.
+Good web developers won’t accept a client engagement when they know they have a better chance of failure than success.
+You’ll find people with different specialties as you speak with web developers.

 Beware the jack of all trades.
 If they tell you that they can do something, insist on seeing proof of experience to know that they’re capable of delivering what you need.